 What we offer: We offer weekly one hour group mentoring sessions for up to 16 Autistic students in both primary and high schools.
 Our packages also include educational talks for students and parents as well as professional development workshops for school staff.

 I CAN Schools Online: We also offer an online version of our successful face-to-face program.
-See this leaflet for more details.

 Areas served: Greater Melbourne, South West Victoria, Goulburn Murray Victoria, Brisbane Queensland, South East Queensland, North Coast Queensland

 How to access: Interested schools can write to us at email@example.com for program details, prices and packages.
 For families who are keen to bring our program to their young person’s school, we recommend starting with hosting an I CAN presenter on campus for an introductory presentation.
 We can also provide tailored templates and information for parents/carers to use for approaching school leadership who might not be familiar with our programs.